 Book a tour of the Vatican

 As you’ll see as you read on, we found the Vatican pretty overwhelming.
 Even though I’d been before and we had guidebooks.
 I don’t always book tours when we travel but in this case I think a guide would have been helpful.
 A good guide would have directed us to the must-sees and helped to navigate the rest.
 With a guide we would have probably not missed the short cut into St Peter’s Basilica (see below for that far-reaching error).
 He or she might have also ensured that we didn’t miss the Popemobiles!
-Nb: a selection of Papal vehicles are on display in the Carriage Pavilion.
+NB: a selection of Papal vehicles are on display in the Carriage Pavilion.

 For more info and to book a selection of tours of the Vatican click here